 - 4.25 Each garden can contribute to biodiversity.
 Some features such as tree lines or boundary hedges however are shared by several gardens.
 Many wildlife species need to be able to travel to reach other areas of habitat for food or refuge or to balance their population.
-Ecological corridors and stepping stones are defined in The Natural Environment White Paper: 'Making Space for Nature' (2011) Section 2.12 as areas "enabling species to move between core areas, these can be made up of a number of small sites acting as 'stepping stones' or a mosaic of habitats that allows species to move and supports ecosystem functions.....more, bigger, better and joined." - 4.26 Hampstead's connections with three of London's strategic green corridors, Hampstead Ridge, Nash Ramblers Link, and North London Line Link, means that connectivity both between these strategic green corridors and within itself is essential.
+Ecological corridors and stepping stones are defined in The Natural Environment White Paper: 'Making Space for Nature' (2011) Section 2.12 as areas "enabling species to move between core areas, these can be made up of a number of small sites acting as 'stepping stones' or a mosaic of habitats that allows species to move and supports ecosystem functions....more, bigger, better and joined."
+Those submitting development proposals may be required to carry out ecological appraisals and species surveys.
+Camden Planning Guidance Biodiversity provides guidance as to when these should be undertaken and what they should comprise. - 4.26 Hampstead's connections with three of London's strategic green corridors, Hampstead Ridge, Nash Ramblers Link, and North London Line Link, means that connectivity both between these strategic green corridors and within itself is essential.
 Network connections are strengthened by an increase in green ground cover and biodiversity in general, and canopy continuity along tree lines and boundaries. - 4.27 Tree canopy lines, veteran trees, ancient hedgerows and our network of green spaces form an important habitat for birds, bats and other species.
 As recognised in the London Plan they are also important for humans. - 4.28 Some of the biodiversity corridors are also historic tree lines.
 The Plan identifies six historic tree lines that appear on the 1866 Ordnance Survey Map (see Map 5 above and Appendix 4 for further information).
 These tree lines support tall trees of the type mentioned in 4.11, which will become the veteran trees of the future.
 Veteran trees are of particular ecological value, supporting a wide range fauna and fungi, many of which depend on long time periods of continuity in their habitat.

-Policy NE3: Biodiversity corridors
+Policy NE3: Biodiversity Corridors

-- Development proposals, where appropriate, should include measures to protect and assist in the restoration of Hampstead's tree lines and biodiversity corridors, reducing the incidence of breaks and the length of gaps. - 2.
+- 1. Development proposals, where appropriate, should include measures to protect and assist in the restoration of Hampstead's tree lines and biodiversity corridors, reducing the incidence of breaks and the length of gaps. - 2.
 The following sites are designated Biodiversity Corridors.
 Corridors indicated with an asterisk contain historic tree lines.
-Please refer to Map 5 above and Appendix 4. - A. Well and Flask Walks + NW Gayton Road\ - B. Rear gardens 5-41 Christchurch Hill - C. Rear gardens between Denning and Willow Roads\ - D. Rear gardens between Downshire Hill and Pilgrims Lane\ - E. Heath Edge Gardens, Parliament Hill & South Hill Park\ - F. Rear gardens Hampstead Hill Gardens\ - G. North-western Frognal - H. Hampstead Grove, Admirals Walk, Upper & Lower Terrace\ - I. Holly Hill to CR&PW boundary - J. Shepherds Walk, Spring Walk and Spring Path - K. Western Frognal rear gardens: Redington Road to HNF/RFNF boundary - Proposals for property that include part of the above should not diminish the ability of biodiversity corridors to provide habitat and the free movement of wildlife. - 4.
+Please refer to Map 5 above and Appendix 4. - A. Well and Flask Walks + NW Gayton Road - B. Rear gardens 5-41 Christchurch Hill - C. Rear gardens between Denning and Willow Roads - D. Rear gardens between Downshire Hill and Pilgrims Lane - E. Heath Edge Gardens, Parliament Hill & South Hill Park - F. Rear gardens Hampstead Hill Gardens - G. North-western Frognal - H. Hampstead Grove, Admirals Walk, Upper & Lower Terrace - I. Holly Hill to CR&PW boundary - J. Shepherds Walk, Spring Walk and Spring Path - K. Western Frognal rear gardens: Redington Road to HNF/RFNF boundary - 3.
+Proposals for property that include part of the above should not diminish the ability of biodiversity corridors to provide habitat and the free movement of wildlife. - 4.
 Subject to their scale and location, proposals should establish the quality of the existing biodiversity through relevant ecological appraisal and species surveys.
-Proposals should seek to enhance biodiversity accordingly through the scheme design.
+Applicants should show in their proposals how they plan to enhance both biodiversity and habitats.